|Ordered||15 Dec 1937|

-After a successful attack on convoy HGF-31 in the English Channel west of Guernsey, the boat was attacked for 4 hours with 34 depth charges.
-On going to periscope depth at 22.00 hours, an armed trawler attacked again, dropping 7 depth charges which caused moderate damage.
+After a successful attack on convoy HGF 31 in the English Channel west of Guernsey, the boat endured an attack of four hours during which 34 depth charges were dropped.
+On going to periscope depth at 22.00 hours, an armed trawler attacked again, dropping seven depth charges which caused moderate damage.
 (Sources: Ritschel)

 4 Jun 1940

 20.14 hours, south of Lands End: an unidentified aircraft dropped one bomb.
 No damage.
 (Sources: Ritschel)

 04.08 hours, off the Shetland Isles: an unidentified aircraft dropped 3 bombs on the inbound boat, damaging the periscope.
 (Sources: Ritschel)

 While searching for a convoy west of Ireland, an escort launched a series of depth charges over 5 runs, causing moderate damage and flooding that the crew were able to control.
 (Sources: Ritschel)

 19 Oct 1940

 Despite being shelled by an armed freighter, U-101 completed the launch of torpedoes in a final attack on convoy SC-7 north of Ireland.
 The shells missed, landing astern as U-101 was turning away and zig-zagging.
 (Sources: Ritschel)